 To summarize: From my perch markets are engaged in a historic blow-off move fueled by artificial liquidity & complimented by a temporary earnings boost.
 The combined resulting excess in conjunction with no visible improvements to structural problems will worsen the impacts of an eventual recession.
 As markets are technically vastly extended and uncorrected they remain ripe for an “accident” or steeper correction, however the ongoing effects of central bank and fiscal stimulus continue to dominate price discovery.
 Bubbles are extremely dangerous to trade as perceptions get warped and prices eventually prove to be illusory.
 Everybody has to decide for themselves of course what their risk profile and time horizon is when deciding on how/if to participate.

 From our end the focus will continue to be on identifying and pursuing Technical SetUps across multiple asset classes and act on the signals we view relevant.
-For the latest public analysis please visit NorthmanTrader.
-For our market products please visit Services.

 Categories: Market Analysis